On this page, observations of various kinds will appear that are related to big history teaching, as well as to big history

 not affect the probability of throwing a specific number, which remains one out of six.

-that change is even lower than the change in trajectory per throw, which remains 1/6.
-In this case, not only is the specific trajectory
+that change is even lower than the change in sequence per throw, which remains 1/6.
+In this case, not only is the specific sequence

 extremely unlikely to be replicated, but the specific outcome, the specific arrangement of atoms in the die, is even more improbable.

-my opinion, this model of coupling trajectory with outcome is much closer to what we observe in the real world than the first trajectory
+my opinion, this model of coupling sequence with outcome is much closer to what we observe in the real world than the first sequence

 model outlined above.
-If such a simple thought experiment already very soon results in a most improbable specific trajectory and outcome,
+If such a simple thought experiment already very soon results in a most improbable specific sequence and outcome,

 what is the probability that all of cosmic evolution, which consists of zillions of often far more complex process, happened exactly